rawasthi231/real-time-monitoring-tool/README.md

 - README.md

 ## frontend
-####  A ReactJS + Vite application which uses WebSocket to listen to the score messages sent from the backend server and show the live scores on the UI.
+####  A ReactJS + Vite application which uses WebSocket to listen to the score messages sent from the backend server and show the live statistics on the UI.

 - public
   - vite.svg